 The Wu Kuei is ruled by Fire, and is thus dampened by Earth and doused by Water.
 For further remediation, keep a ceramic bowl of sea salt in this sector inside the house.
 Outside, plant a rosemary bush (or keep one in a terra cotta pot).

 The Liu Sha is the location of the Six Curses.
 It brings bad luck and anything that goes wrong without being disastrous.

 This portent is associated with loss, laziness, and sex scandals.
 It can also manifest in accidents, legal problems, financial loss, and illness of family members and employees.
 On the up side, it is related to literary pursuits.

 The most suitable rooms for the Liu Sha are the bathroom and kitchen.
 It is also a good position for a garden, especially with tall or fast growing plants.

-The Lui Sha is ruled by Water, and is thus remediated by Wood.
+The Lui Sha is ruled by Water, and is thus remediated by Wood, or damned by Earth.